PrEP for Women

 CDC and WHO Guidelines for PrEP Use

 In 2021, the US Centers for Disease Control and Prevention (CDC) updated its guidelines to encourage providers to inform all people who are having sex that PrEP can protect them from acquiring HIV, and to offer PrEP to anyone who asks for it.
-One desired effect of this change is that it will reduce stigma and increase awareness about PrEP, which has reached only a small fraction of people in the US who might need it.
+One desired effect of this change is that it will reduce stigma and increase awareness of PrEP, information that has reached only a small fraction of people in the US who might need it.
 For example, CDC has estimated that only 10 percent of women who could benefit from PrEP were prescribed the drug.

 In the past, guidelines from the CDC on the use of PrEP in the US have been similar to the WHO guidelines recommending that daily oral PrEP be considered for HIV-negative people who are at "substantial risk" for acquiring HIV.
 CDC defines this as people who: